 Short-term rentals are effectively banned.
 NYC Local Law 18 (2023) prohibits non-hosted rentals under 30 days, and the Bronx sits squarely under that rule.
 Every yield figure below is long-term rental only.
 Investors seeking Airbnb-style income should look upstate, not to the five boroughs.

-Gross rental yields across the Bronx's 25 ZIP codes range from 10.3% in New York (10456) down to well below the county median of 5.8% in premium riverfront and Riverdale ZIPs.
-That spread is roughly double from top to bottom, which means WHERE you buy inside Bronx County (Bronx, NY) matters more than which New York City borough you choose.
+Gross rental yields across the Bronx's 25 ZIP codes range from 10.3% in New York (10456) down to well below the county median of 5.7% in premium riverfront and Riverdale ZIPs.
+That spread is roughly double from top to bottom, which means where you buy inside Bronx County (Bronx, NY) matters more than which New York City borough you choose.
 This ranking shows which ZIPs lead on long-term rental yield and why South Bronx addresses keep winning that comparison.

 New York (10456) Leads Bronx Yields at 10.3%